-Born from the idea that a lot of people may not know the figures that feature on their money, we’ve released an infographic in a joint effort with GoCompare which looks at ‘people on Great British Pound (GBP) notes’, including who they are, why they’re significant and more.
+Born from the idea that a lot of people may not know the figures that feature on their money, we’ve released an infographic in a joint effort with GoCompare which looks at ‘people on Great British Pound (GBP) banknotes’, including who they are, why they’re significant and more.

 The infographic includes short biographical descriptions of the Duke of Wellington, Elizabeth Fry, Charles Darwin, Adam Smith, James Watt, Matthew Boulton, George Stephenson, Florence Nightingale, Charles Dickens, William Shakespeare, Michael Faraday, Sir Edward Elgar, Sir Christopher Wren and Sir John Houblon.

-“Who is the woman on the £5 pound note?”
+Who is the woman on the 5-pound note?”

-“Who will be on the new banknotes?”
+Who will be on the new banknotes?”

-For example, did you know that a portrait of Her Majesty The Queen Elizabeth II has appeared on English money since 1960?
+For example, did you know that a portrait of Her Majesty Queen Elizabeth II has appeared on English money since 1960?

 She was the first monarch to feature on a Bank of England note, and also the only living-person to feature on English money.